 fresh chopped cilantro and mint, and yogurt to garnish

-Like any beef stew, standard cooking time is about 2 hours, but I’ve also made it in the multicooker.
+Like any beef stew, standard cooking time is about 2 to 3 hours, but I’ve also made it in the multicooker.
 The meat needs only 35-40 minutes to cook at high pressure.
 Then I add the daikon and simmer for another 20-30 minutes until the daikon is tender.
 Bison is really lean so it doesn’t have the same oily sheen as the beef curry, but we don’t mind that.
 I serve it with turmeric and red lentil rice, and a creamy cucumber salad with cilantro, mint and yogurt.
-This recipe also makes great braised short ribs.
+This recipe is also fantastic for making braised short ribs.

 Rinse and pick through 1/3 cup of red lentils.
 Rinse 1 cup jasmine rice and drain both well.
 Combine rice and lentils with 2-1/2 to 3 cups stock or broth, 1 teaspoon ground turmeric and a pinch of salt.
 Simmer covered for 18 minutes.
 Fluff with a fork before serving.
 If you don’t have any broth, use water and 1 teaspoon bouillon, and omit the salt.
 Makes 5 cups.